szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 \end{align}
 ```

 In this tutorial, we will create a model that simulates GDD and cGDD.

-Let's start by making a system called `GrowingDegreeDay`.
+Let us start by making a system called `GrowingDegreeDay`.
 ```
 @system GrowingDegreeDay
 ```

 From the equation, let's identify the variables we need to declare in our system.
-In the equation for GDD, we have two variables named *Topt* and *Tb*, representing fixed parameter values.
-Since they are fixed, we will declare them as `preserve` variables, which are variables that remain constant throughout a simulation.
+In the equation for GDD, we have two parameters *Topt* and *Tb*.
+Since they are fixed values, we will declare them as `preserve` variables, which are variables that remain constant throughout a simulation.

 ```
 @system GrowingDegreeDay begin